capashaa/EBEProtocol/README.md

 | `4` | `Boolean` | Enabled     | Value indicating whether the switch is enabled.

 ### <a id="sm-registercommand">"registercommand"</a>
-Sent to server to create a custom slash command (Can only be sent by world owner)
+Sent to server to create a custom slash command
+> **NOTE:** This can only be sent by the world owner.

 | Id  | Type     | Name    | Description
 | --- | ----     | ----    | -----------